 “I, and only I, knew your heart and its sorrows; yet, to what did it influence me? — not to any compassion that could benefit you or myself. — Your example was before me: but to what avail? — Was I more considerate of you and your comfort?
 Did I imitate your forbearance, or lessen your restraints, by taking any part in those offices of general complaisance or particular gratitude which you had hitherto been left to discharge alone?
 No; — not less when I knew you to be unhappy, than when I had believed you at ease, did I turn away from every exertion of duty or friendship; scarcely allowing sorrow to exist but with me, regretting only that heart which had deserted and wronged me, and leaving you, for whom I professed an unbounded affection, to be miserable for my sake.”
-Marianne Dashwood,
+Marianne Dashwood, Sense and Sensibility, Chapter 46

 As I mentioned in my review of episode one, the visuals of the film are quite stunning.
 The director John Alexander has added several touches that enhance the visual beauty and storyline nicely.
 I particularly appreciate the symbolism of the shell chime that appears in the opening credits, and later we learn that it was created by the younger sister Margaret Dashwood (Lucy Boynton) from her collection that she has crafted into a string of dangling shells suspended between driftwood posts on the beach.

 Director John Alexander’s choice of shoreline is important.
-If the waves crashing represent Marianne’s wild untamed sensibility, and the jagged rocks on the shore Elinor’s solid sense, there does not appear to be much erosion by the pounding waves over the centuries!
+If the waves crashing represent Marianne’s wild untamed sensibility, and the jagged rocks on the shore Elinor’s solid sense.
+There does not appear to be much erosion by the pounding waves over the centuries!
 Is sensibility prevailing here?
 Is this foreshadowing?

 My previous concerns about the male actors continued.
-Sadly, Dominic Cooper and David Morrissey’s portrayals of John Willoughby and Colonel Brandon did not improve as the story continued.
+Sadly, Dominic Cooper and David Morrissey’s portrayals of John Willoughby and Colonel Brandon did not improve as the story progressed.
 Cooper is just miscast physically and emotionally, lacking the charm and charisma that Willoughby should exhibit.
 I never believed for one moment that he could win Marianne’ affections, or those of the fifteen year old girl that he seduced in the opening scene of episode one.
 He is evil incarnate from the get go!
 Run young ladies, and very fast from this Cretin.

 The lack of humor that I lamented in episode one reclaimed its rightful Austen irony with the addition of some of the secondary characters in the Steele sisters, and the expanded role of Mrs. Ferrars.
 The standout comedic performance of the entire production is by Daisy Haggard as the ditzy Anne Steele!
 Not only did she have the best lines, her delivery and timing was superb.
 We are in no doubt of her desire to locate and attract prodigious beau, because it is the very core of her being.
-If Mrs. Dashwood’s daughters do not ‘set’ their caps for gentleman, then Anne Steele can certainly take up the slack from their abstinence.
+If Mrs. Dashwood’s daughters do not ‘set’ their caps for gentleman, then Anne Steele can certainly take up the slack in their abstinence.
 No man in England is safe from her consideration!

 One interesting character who deserved further expansion in the novel is the officious and imposing Mrs. Ferrars.
-Screenwriter Andrew Davies seizes the opportunity and runs with it, creating scenes and dialogue for the sour wealthy widow, emphasizing her desire to socially climb over anyone to advance her family.
-Accomplished actress Jean Marsh, who has delighted us for years on the BBC and in major movies, brings out all of Mrs. Ferrars nasty qualities by her forced stately pomp.
-Just remember Mrs. Ferrars in her regal parlor, sitting upon her settee like it is her throne loudly chomping on nuts, and you know that if her children do not follow her wishes, their legs will be next!
+Screenwriter Andrew Davies seizes the opportunity and runs with it, creating scenes and dialogue for the sour, wealthy widow emphasizing her desire to socially climb over anyone to advance her family.
+Accomplished actress Jean Marsh, who has delighted us for years on the BBC and in major movies, brings out all of Mrs. Ferrars nasty qualities by her forced, stately pomp.
+Just remember Mrs. Ferrars in her regal parlor, sitting upon her settee like it is her throne loudly chomping on nuts and you know that if her children do not follow her wishes, their legs will be next!

 It was a fun ride while it lasted Janeites.
 As The Complete Jane Austen series on PBS concludes, let us say a prayer of hope that it does not take another ten years for the next series of adaptations.

-Well, I thought this was the best of the new adaptations, and equal to the best of ten-15 years ago (the 95-96 heyday).
+1. Well, I thought this was the best of the new adaptations, and equal to the best of ten-15 years ago (the 95-96 heyday).
 I actually enjoyed it more than the previous film, because I was moved to tears by the final scenes of Elinor and Edward – her deserved happiness and relief in quiet things really touch me.
 I really enjoyed all the cast, especially Sir John and Anne Steele in the minor roles, and Hattie Morahan and Dan Stevens in the main (and I loved Meg – such a cute brat played by Lucy Boynton).
 A few annoyances in the terribly common (these days) man walking into women’s bedrooms scenes, but since apparently the 1981 Sense and Sensibility also had that, I shall overlook it (I still refuse to forgive the 2005 P&P for that).
 I also loved little details, like Elinor drinking Marianne’s wine, Brandon visiting Eliza, and the gilded almonds in the Ferrar’s house.
 These bitty things make me very happy.

 I can live without new films for a while now (since I like the 1995 Persuasion, 1995 Pride and Prejudice, both Sense and Sensibilities, 1996 Beckinsale/Davies/Strong Emma, and 2007 Northanger Abbey), but I would like a good Mansfield Park sometime within my lifetime.
 You know, where they actually keep Fanny as she is in the book, and don’t try and make her “palatable” to modern audiences.

-I too found this adaptation rather “flat”.
+2. I too found this adaptation rather “flat”.
 It seemed to spend too much time on the Marianne/Willoughby romance in the first half.
 The second half seemed very rushed.
 I think that the more recent adaptations are concerned with having “action”, like the sword fight, and this leaves less time for conversations between the characters.

 From what I’ve read elsewhere, most viewers like David Morrissey as Brandon but I did not.
 I admire the actor but the portrayal seemed rather creepy (which may be largely blamed on the script and the direction).
 I certainly did not like the analogy to a wild horse that needs to be broken.